countable-web/open-source-corporation/hr/README.md

 ## Hiring

-  * Countable does not take into account (negatively nor positively for diversity purposes), race and gender in hiring decisions.
-Some logistical correlations with these attributes may be considered independently however.
+  * Countable does not take into account, race and gender in hiring decisions or salary offers.
+Hiring should be done as if these attributes are not known at the time of offer.
   * Countable wants to hire people who are both technically strong and are self-motivated, creative problem solvers.
   * We use [this](./POSTING.md) job posting.
-  * We try to be always hiring, and will save resources to snap up the right person if they come along at any time.
+  * We try to be always hiring, in order to snap up the right person if they come along at any time.